The Who, What, Where, When and Sometimes, Why.

 • Other people who’ve had cancer

-Many people diagnosed with breast cancer expand and strengthen their emotional support systems by joining a support group.
+Many people diagnosed with breast cancer expand and strengthen their emotional support systems by joining a support group (in person or online) or by connecting one-on-one with another breast cancer survivor.
+A social worker or patient navigator can help you find these resources.

 Learn more about support groups.